ts-azure-services/drift-primer/main-content/deploy_model.md

 # Model Deployment
-XYZ Corporation requires a real-time endpoint to profile new customers as they come in.
+PFS Corporation requires a real-time endpoint to profile new customers as they come in.
 This provides the marketing/GTM team an opportunity to assess if there are ways to ensure these customers are more successful, and retain better.
 They are aware of multiple methods to deploy a model (a local deployment, through Azure ML clusters, with Azure Kubernetes Service (AKS), managed endpoints and ACI.
 All require a model, an environment